Myriopteris cooperae: Taxonomy

-The species was first described by D. C. Eaton in 1875, from material collected by Sarah Paxon Cooper near Santa Barbara, California and by John Gill Lemmon in Sierra Valley.
-He named the species for Cooper, according to him the first American fern to be named in honor of a female botanist.
+The species was first described as Cheilanthes cooperae by D. C. Eaton in 1875, from material collected by Sarah Paxson Cooper near Santa Barbara, California and by John Gill Lemmon in Sierra Valley.
+Both syntypes are at the Yale herbarium.
+Eaton named the species for Cooper: the first American fern, according to him, to be named in honor of a female botanist.
 By a strict application of the principle of priority, Oliver Atkins Farwell transferred the species to the genus Allosorus as Allosorus cooperae in 1931, that genus having been published before Cheilanthes.
 Farwell's name was rendered unnecessary when Cheilanthes was conserved over Allosorus in the Paris Code published in 1956.

 The development of molecular phylogenetic methods showed that the traditional circumscription of Cheilanthes is polyphyletic.
 Convergent evolution in arid environments is thought to be responsible for widespread homoplasy in the morphological characters traditionally used to classify it and the segregate genera that have sometimes been recognized.
 On the basis of molecular evidence, Amanda Grusz and Michael D. Windham revived the genus Myriopteris in 2013 for a group of species formerly placed in Cheilanthes.
 One of these was C. cooperae, which thus became Myriopteris cooperae.

 In 2018, Maarten J. M. Christenhusz transferred the species to Hemionitis as H. cooperae, as part of a program to consolidate the cheilanthoid ferns into that genus.

+Members of the genus Cheilanthes as historically defined (which includes Myriopteris) are commonly known as "lip ferns" due to the lip-like (false) indusium formed by the leaf margins curling over the sori.
+The common name (Mrs.) Cooper's lip fern refers to the collector honored by the epithet.

 Further molecular studies in Myriopteris demonstrated the existence of three well-supported clades within the genus.
 M. cooperae belongs to what Grusz et al. informally named the lanosa clade.
 Within this clade, M. cooperae is sister to all other species except M. viscida, which is sister to M. cooperae plus the rest of the clade.
 The lanosa clade is distinguished from all other species of the genus, except M. wrightii, by forming fiddleheads as leaves emerge.
 The basal grade of M. cooperae and M. viscida is distinguished from the rest of the clade by their flattened rachides.

 Distribution and habitat

 It is endemic to California, where it is widespread but not very common.
 It can be found growing in crevices in rocky habitat, generally on limestone, in chaparral and other habitats.
+It is found between 100 and 700 m in altitude.

+Conservation

+NatureServe considers M. cooperae globally vulnerable (G3) due to its limited distribution, although it is not considered threatened within California.